bruhtus/scrawl/_posts/2020-10-15-tiling-window-manager.md

 monitor = {env:MONITOR:eDP-1}
 ```

-After you're done with you polybar config, the next step is to add launch.sh.
+After you're done with your polybar config, the next step is to add launch.sh.
 What is launch.sh? well, it's basically to launch all of our polybar bar config (that has this naming scheme `[bar/example]`).
 Here's an example of launch.sh in two monitor (each bar config has different monitor assigned to it):

 ```
 #!/usr/bin/bash